mvdnbrk/myparcel-php-api/README.md

 ```

 Or you may use a method like `signature`, `onlyRecipient`, `returnToSender`, `ageCheck` and `labelDescription`.
-You may call any of these after constructing the parcel.
+You may call any of these methods after constructing the parcel:

 ``` php
 $parcel->labelDescription('Your description.')
        ->ageCheck()